 Those journalists revived the Trump/Sanders equivalence over the summer at the point when Sanders dared suggest that the Washington Post and New York Times are not “great supporters” of his, and that this could have something to do with his repeatedly calling out Amazon for paying no taxes.
 NPR accused Sanders of “echoing the president’s language,” while on CNN, USA Today‘s Kirsten Powers accused him of using Trump’s “playbook” and CNN’s Poppy Harlow warned ominously, “This seems like a really dangerous line, continued accusations against the media with no basis in fact or evidence provided.”
 In a Boston Herald column declaring it was “Time for Bernie to Bow Out With Dignity,” Froma Harrop wrote: “The parallels between Trump and Sanders blaming liberal news sources for their setbacks are pretty glaring.”

 Except, of course, that they’re not.
-As we pointed out at the time, there is in fact plenty of evidence of media’s bias against Sanders, and their embarrassingly uncritical coverage of Amazon.
+As FAIR pointed out at the time, there is in fact plenty of evidence of media’s bias against Sanders, and their embarrassingly uncritical coverage of Amazon.
 Sanders’s critique is far from a conspiracy theory or anti-journalist smear, as many suggested — it’s a critique of the influence of corporate ownership and sponsorship on big media outlets, where journalists with Sanders-like perspectives are almost invariably weeded out early in their careers.

 Recently, though, the tarring of Sanders as Trumpian has amped up.